getsentry/sentry-docs/src/collections/_documentation/platforms/node/express.md

 }));
 ```

-By default, `errorHandler` will capture only errors with status code of `500` or higher.
-If you want to change it, provide it with `shouldHandleError` callback, which accepts middleware error as its argument and decides, whether error should be sent or not, by returning an appropriate boolean value.
+By default, `errorHandler` will capture only errors with a status code of `500` or higher.
+If you want to change it, provide it with the `shouldHandleError` callback, which accepts middleware errors as its argument and decides, whether an error should be sent or not, by returning an appropriate boolean value.

 ```js
 app.use(Sentry.Handlers.errorHandler({